Cybersecurity-Research-Lab/linux-roadmap/docs/Module-03-Linux-Networking/03-network-utilities.md

 `traceroute`/`mtr` show every router hop between you and the destination, which is invaluable for diagnosing *where* connectivity breaks down on a multi-hop path, rather than just knowing that it did.

-## Main Topic 2: Connections and Listening Ports — ss and netstat
+##  Connections and Listening Ports — ss and netstat

 ```bash
 ss -tulnp          # TCP+UDP, listening, numeric, show process — the single most useful combo